 Asian American and Pacific Islander Heritage Month is celebrated in May.
 Asian Americans, Native Hawaiians, and Pacific Islanders contribute to a rich and deeply ingrained legacy across the country.

 The first joint resolution permitting the President to designate a week-long celebration of Asian and Pacific American heritage was enacted by Congress in 1978.
-The inaugural Asian and Pacific American Heritage Week was during the week of May 4, 1979, after President Jimmy Carter’s declaration on March 28, 1979.
+After President Jimmy Carter’s declaration on March 28, 1979, the inaugural Asian and Pacific American Heritage Week was during the week of May 4, 1979.

 The proclamations were increased to a month-long celebration in 1990.
 The prior proclamations, as well as Asian Pacific American Heritage Month and annual recognition in May, were recognized by Congress in 1992.